lz1asl/CaveSurvey/README.md

 For the Android build-in compass - you have to consult your device manifacturer, but if small and you use short legs there should be no problem (error will distribute and compensate anyway)

 If you are paranoic you can still use CaveSurvey in manual mode - type the proper values from the existing tools you use.
 It will save you the Excel work later.

+Links
+====

+Another Android app is Abris (https://play.google.com/store/apps/details?id=com.shturmsoft.abris&hl=en).
+They are already alive and have focus on creating the whole map underground.
+I have to admit they have done a great job, but I'm not confident in drawing stuff with muddy fingers.